![]() |

 Connecting Classrooms and Community with the Health Sciences |

 In this five-year initiative, Montshire science educators and four Dartmouth Medical School (DMS) research teams will collaborate to create outreach programs for students in grades 5-8 located in rural Vermont and New Hampshire schools.
 Montshire educators will deliver programs reflecting topics of the DMS research teams.
-Montshire's educators will also adapt the school-based programming to include special family activities and presentations for museum visitors.
-The objectives of the project are to:

 Madeline Dalton